arez/arez/README.md

 that will be expanded over time as the library is fleshed out.

 TODO:
+* Add container (a.k.a. scope) to actions, ComputedValue and Observables???

+* Support whyRun if config enables it.
+Possibly through Spy interface?

 * Document the fact that AnnotationProcessor collects annotations from interfaces and super classes, including default methods.